cappuccino/cappuccino.org/source/learn/ojtest.html.markdown

         [_dateFormatter setTimeZone:[CPTimeZone timeZoneWithAbbreviation:@"PDT"]];
     }

-    // Called after each test
+    // Called after each test.
     - (void)tearDown
     {
-        // You could here do extra works on your test environement }
+        // If you did anything in - setUp, this is there to undo it.
+    }

     @end

 #### Write the test

-This method is a test to check if the method `CPDateFormatter -stringFromDate` works as expected with a specific environment.
+Here is the test we'll use for our example.
+It checks that `CPDateFormatter -stringFromDate` works as expected with a specific environment.

     :::objj
     - (void)testStringFromDateDateFullStyleTimeFullStyle
     {
-        // Here we put the environment we want to test [_dateFormatter setDateStyle:CPDateFormatterFullStyle];
+        // Configure the environment we want to test.
+        [_dateFormatter setDateStyle:CPDateFormatterFullStyle];
         [_dateFormatter setTimeStyle:CPDateFormatterFullStyle];

-        // Here we send a message stringFromDate to an instance of CPDateFormatter var result = [_dateFormatter stringFromDate:_date];
+        // Send a message, stringFromDate, to an instance of CPDateFormatter. var result = [_dateFormatter stringFromDate:_date];

-        // Here we test if the result is the one we expect [self assert:result equals:@"Wednesday, October 5, 2011 6:34:38 PM Pacific Daylight Time"];
+        // Test if the result is the one we expect.
+        [self assert:result equals:@"Wednesday, October 5, 2011 6:34:38 PM Pacific Daylight Time"];
     }

-One of the first thing you should notice is that the name of the method starts with the keyword test.
-This is a <b>must</b>, it allows `OJTest` to know which methods are running tests.
+Note that the name of the method starts with the keyword test.
+This is <b>required</b>: it allows `OJTest` to know which methods are actual tests.

-As you can see, we advise to separate your test in three different parts.
-The first one is regarding the environment you want to use for your test, the second is the action you want to perform, and the third one is the result you want to validate.

-Lastly, we advise to check one thing per test prepared.
-This will help you and your team when a test fails in the future.
-And they will !
+We advise you to separate your tests into three different parts.
+Test specific setup, an action and finally verification.
+Try to test only one thing per test.
+This will allow you to give each test a clear and purposeful name so that when a test fails you'll immediately know what failed (and conversely, when it succeeds you know what exactly it is that works).

 #### Launch the tests

-Simply use the command `ojtest` on the targeted file :
+To run our tests we'll use the `ojtest` command:

     :::bash
-    ojtest path/to/your/test/repository/CPDateFormatterTest.j
+    ojtest CPDateFormatterTest.j

 ### OJMoq - a mocking Framework

-`OJMoq` allows you to replace parts of your system under test with mock objects and make assertions about how they have been used.
+OJMoq allows you to replace parts of your system under test with mock objects and make assertions about how they have been used.

-It provides a core `OJMoqSpy` class removing the need to create a host of stubs throughout your test suite.
-After performing an action, you can make assertions about which methods / attributes were used and arguments they were called with.
+It provides a core `OJMoqSpy` class which eliminates the need to create a host of stubs throughout your test suite.
+After performing an action, you can make assertions about which methods / attributes were used and which arguments they were called with.

-`OJMoq` can be used for a lot of different scenarios!
-For instance it's the perfect tool to test if a class calls delegate or dataSource methods with the good arguments and in order.
+OJMoq can be used for a lot of different scenarios!
+For instance it's the perfect tool to test if a class calls delegate or dataSource methods with correct arguments.

 #### Write a test

-Let us check the behaviour of the `CPTableView`'s dataSource.
-For a data set of five objects, we know that the method `-numberOfRowsInTableView:` should be called one time and the method `tableView:objectValueForTableColumn:row:` should be called five times.
-Consequently; the argument row should increase from zero to four.
+Let us check the behaviour of the `CPTableView`'s data source.
+For a data set with five objects, we know that the method `-numberOfRowsInTableView:` should be called one time and the method `tableView:objectValueForTableColumn:row:` should be called five times.
+The latter method should receive increasing `row` parameters, from zero to four.

+Here's how we might test that.

     :::objj
     @import <Foundation/Foundation.j>